-Major diseases of the pituitary gland are characterized by either hyersecretion (overproduction) or hyposecretion (underproduction) of hormones which result from a number of underlying factors including tumour development and impaired blood supply to the gland.
+Major diseases of the pituitary gland are characterized by either hypersecretion (overproduction) or hypo-secretion (underproduction) of hormones.
+It may result from a number of underlying factors including tumor development and impaired blood supply to the gland.

-Tumours of Pituitary Gland
+Tumors of Pituitary Gland

 Anti-Diuretic Hormone Syndrome